msidqi/awesome-1337k/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- Make sure you take care of this
+- Don't add your graph/cursus projects unless it's useful for students.
-- And this as well
+- Make sure to look for the right category when adding to the list.
-- Before suggesting
+- Don't suggest adding another category/sub-category unless you're sure it's necessary.

 Thank you for your suggestions!